 We continually monitor our cash position to determine the best use of funds to both maximize our return on funds and maintain an appropriate level of liquidity.
 Historically, in order to maximize the return on our funds, cash generated from operations has generally been used to temporarily pay down borrowings under credit facilities whose primary purpose is to fund our new loans and investments.
 Consequently, when making distributions in the past, we have borrowed the required funds by drawing on credit capacity available under our credit facilities.
-Since we have reduced substantially all of our short-term debt, we currently do not have the ability to finance distributions and may have to maintain adequate liquidity from operations to make any future distributions.
+Since we have substantially reduced our short-term debt, we may have to maintain adequate liquidity from operations to make any future distributions.